flower

 Over 50 million Americans suffer from seasonal allergies every year.
 If you’re one of them, you know that symptoms like sneezing, a runny nose, and red, itchy eyes can be downright debilitating.
 But have you noticed your allergies getting worse over the years?

 If so, you’re not imagining things.
-Your stronger symptoms could be linked to climate change.
+Your stronger symptoms could be linked to

 Yes, as if we needed another reason to be worried over the health of the planet, something as small as seasonal allergies are being impacted too!
-So what does climate change have to do with seasonal allergies?
+So what does have to do with seasonal allergies?

 According to the Asthma and Allergy Foundation of America, warmer temperatures across the globe are causing pollen season to last longer.
 Between 1995-2011, the season extended from 11-27 days longer in the U.S. thanks to warmer temperatures.

-Climate change can still be slowed, if the right steps are taken.
+can still be slowed, if the right steps are taken.
 In the meantime, what can you do to find relief from your seasonal allergies despite a longer pollen season?

 Reducing Your Risk of Allergy Symptoms Inside